DerekRoy/CasconTTCWorkshop/README.md

 # CasconTTCWorkshop
 This is a project for Cascon / Evoke

-Link to the deployed app - https://cascon-ttc-demo.mybluemix.net/
+Link to the deployed app - https://cascon-ttc-demo.mybluemix.net/ - deployed on Bluemix - IBM Cloud

 UI for our prediction app: